Core Architecture Regulatory Mapping

 def _invalidate_cache(self, entity_id: str, jurisdiction: Jurisdiction) -> None:

-if self.cache:
+if not self.cache:

-for key in cache_keys:
+for key in (f"compliance:{entity_id}:{jurisdiction.value}:deadline",

 self.cache.delete(key)